Skip to main content

 Cannabinoid Conference 2022

 The 12th IACM Conference on Cannabinoids in Medicine will take place in Basel on October 20th and 21st.
-This is the place to be for the latest on the medical uses of cannabis.
-And it is also possible for patients to be there.
+This is the place to be to learn about the latest developments in the medical use of cannabis.
+Patients are also welcome to attend.
 Read more.

-To date, over 100,000 sick people in Switzerland have had to illegally treat themselves with cannabis.
-The Federal Office of Public Health estimates this.
-Only a few thousand buy cannabis medicines from pharmacies - now without a permit.
+Until now, over 100,000 sick people in Switzerland have had to resort to illegal self-medication with cannabis, according to estimates from the Federal Office of Public Health.
+Only a few thousand obtain cannabis-based medicines from pharmacies – now without a permit.
 However, these products are still limited and expensive.
-A therapy aimed at your own symptoms with different forms of consumption and types of cannabis is not yet possible.
-But that should change now.
+Therapy tailored to individual symptoms, using different methods of administration and cannabis strains, is not yet possible.
+This is about to change.

 Lack of medical training

-The problem now is that doctors have insufficient knowledge of the medical application.
-That is understandable.
-During their training they don't learn anything about cannabis in medicine.
-The new law now relies on their specialist knowledge.
-You have to provide precise information about the ingredients (e.g. THC/CBD ratio) on the extemporaneous prescription and do not know which cannabis medicines are suitable for which complaints.
-These are difficult prerequisites for prescribing and prevent many from dealing with the topic.
-They feel insecure and shy away from the effort of acquiring specialist knowledge.
-However, access is not possible without the commitment of the doctors.
-On the other side are the sick people who have been helping themselves for years and know exactly what they are doing.
-You have a lot of experience.
-These patients now rely on medical support.
-An understanding conversation must therefore be sought here.
-We would be happy to give you a few tips on how you might be able to get a cannabis medicine on your own initiative.
+The problem is that doctors have insufficient knowledge about the medical applications of cannabis.
+This is understandable, as their training doesn't yet cover its use in medicine.
+However, the new law relies on their expertise.
+They are required to provide precise information about the ingredients (e.g., THC/CBD ratio) on compounded prescriptions and don't know which cannabis-based medications are suitable for which conditions.
+These are difficult prerequisites for prescribing and deter many from engaging with the topic.
+They feel uncertain and are reluctant to invest the time and effort required to acquire the necessary knowledge.
+Without the commitment of doctors, however, access to cannabis is impossible.
+On the other hand, there are patients who have been managing their own health for years and know exactly what they are doing.
+They have a wealth of experience.
+These patients now depend on medical support.
+Therefore, it's crucial to engage in an understanding and constructive dialogue.
+We would be happy to offer some tips on how you might be able to obtain cannabis-based medication through your own initiative.

-Insist on your right to use cannabis medicinally
+Insist on your right to use cannabis for medical purposes

 Have you found a way?
-Are you getting legal cannabis medicine?
-Which ones are they?
-How did you go about it?
-Can you tell us your doctor?
-MEDCAN collects information and passes it on to patients.
-In this way, we can help each other in the initial phase of the new law, support the doctors and close the gaps in knowledge.
+Are you receiving legal cannabis-based medicines?
+Which ones?
+How did you proceed?
+Are you allowed to tell us your doctor's name?
+MEDCAN is collecting information and passing it on to patients.
+This way, we can help each other in the initial phase of the new law, support doctors, and fill in the knowledge gaps.
 Cannabis is a blessing for many chronically ill people.
-It can be used a wide variety of illnesses and complaints For this reason, studies on effectiveness and dosage are not yet available for all indications.
-However, there are countless reports and follow-up studies worldwide that report successful treatments without long-term side effects.
-Cannabis is particularly helpful in substituting opiates and in pain therapy.
+It can be used for a wide variety of illnesses and ailments .
+For this reason, studies on efficacy and dosage are not yet available for all indications.
+However, there are countless anecdotal reports and longitudinal studies worldwide that describe successful treatments without long-term side effects.
+Cannabis is particularly helpful in opiate substitution therapy and pain management.

-The new narcotics law is here and as shown, there are still questions unanswered.
-We very much hope that these will be answered in the next few months.
-Subscribe to our newsletter, follow us on social media or come to our patient meetings.
-We pass on the latest information there.
+The new narcotics law is here, and as mentioned, some questions remain.
+We sincerely hope these will be answered in the coming months.
+Subscribe to our newsletter, follow us on social media, or attend our patient meetings.
+We share the latest information there.
 One of the biggest concerns for those affected is still the price.
-If cannabis medicines are not affordable by health insurance companies, a two-tier society will emerge and only the rich can afford the products.
-It is difficult for sick people to pay for medication themselves.
-Cannabis medicines are currently not covered by the compulsory health insurance (OKP).
-That probably won't change any time soon.
-That's why MEDCAN calls for patients to grow their own food.
-A scientific recording of the experiences of self-cultivation and self-medication would also create evidence for the future.
+If health insurance companies don't cover cannabis-based medicines, a two-tier system will emerge, with only the wealthy able to afford them.
+It's difficult for sick people to pay for medication themselves.
+Currently, cannabis-based medicines are not reimbursed by mandatory health insurance.
+This is unlikely to change anytime soon.
+Therefore, MEDCAN advocates for patients to cultivate their own cannabis.
+A scientific study of experiences with self-cultivation and self-medication would also provide valuable evidence for the future.

 Become a member of the Association and support our work!